 Yes, Repudiation really can be in the eye of the beholder.

-And this being so, maybe I’ll read last night’s results—both Republican and Democratic, still-emerging as the latter may be—as a clear Repudiation Of pundits referring to “the punditocracy” as if they were not of it.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+And this being so, maybe I’ll read last night’s results—both Republican and Democratic, still-emerging as the latter may be—as a clear Repudiation Of pundits referring to “the punditocracy” as if they were not of it.Liz Cox Barrett is a writer at CJR.